How to edit historical data

 COUNT

-SQL aggregate functionIn this example, we rent out our premises on a per day basis.
-The following data schema for sending usage events to Zenskar:
+SQL aggregate functionIn this example, you rent out your office space on a per day basis.
+The following data schema is used for sending usage events to Zenskar:

 {